top of page

 Standard buyers moving homes can benefit from zero Stamp Duty on the first £125,000 of their property purchase.
 Buyers purchasing additional properties, such as buy-to-let investments or second homes, are subject to an extra 5% surcharge on top of the standard Stamp Duty rates.

-First-time buyers can claim tax relief on properties valued up to £300,000, and pay tax on the amount over this threshold.
-This is how tax is calculated for first-time buyers:
+First-time buyers can claim tax relief on properties valued up to £300,000, and pay 5% tax above the threshold up to £675,000, and more as listed in the table above.

 Why Is Stamp Duty Tax Needed?